Sootopolis/tgbe-tools/readme.md

 Recall that in the previous use case, I am using a JSON file `scanned.json` (which probably is not the best format, but I do need it to be a dictionary when the program reads the data, which JSON is) to store cache of players who are deemed uninvitable at the time of scanning.
 There are around 30,000 entries into the JSON file.
 It is a large number, but its size is still somewhat contained, as some old records will expire on each execution of the program.

 Here, however, I must either think of some way to store data in a way that records can be deleted after a while without wreaking havoc, or find a better way to store data altogether, or both.

+### Automate

+#### Function

+Apart from `loot.py`, which is to be run manually, all others programs should be run on a regular basis - find POTW every Thursday 10:00, others a lot more frequent.
+Any important should be sent to me (or other admins) somehow.

+#### Challenges

+I will need to find ways to:
+* Automate programs
+* Enable programs to send me alerts, perhaps via email